paripasd/Streamlining-search-processes/README.md

 ![image](https://github.com/attilaUCN/semester4project/assets/69151140/738c0ab9-bfe4-4808-a4db-09cd927f0f28)

-2. From this extension select the "Import into new volume" option and select the path to the given data file from the repository and give the volume "test_information" name.
+2. From this extension select the "Import into new volume" option and select the path to "test_information.tar.gz" file from the repository and give the volume "test_information" name.
 Than click import.

 ![image](https://github.com/attilaUCN/semester4project/assets/69151140/488869ab-a6f9-4083-b624-a8eaf606ebef)